Metarock13/Figma-to-pdf/README.md

 ## P.S.
-Or use a bot in Telegrams. https://t.me/figmatopdf_bot
+Or use a bot in Telegram. https://t.me/figmatopdf_bot